tableau/extensions-api/docs/trex_release-notes.md

 ### Extensions API library v1.3
 *July 2019*

-* Tableau Extensions API library: `tableau.extensions.1.3.0.js` <br>(download or clone the Extensions API repository on [GitHub](https://github.com/tableau/extensions-api){:target="_blank"}) <br/>
+- Tableau Extensions API library: `tableau.extensions.1.3.0.js` <br>(download or clone the Extensions API repository on [GitHub](https://github.com/tableau/extensions-api){:target="_blank"}) <br/>

 About this release:

-* The Extensions API library version 1.3 (`tableau.extensions.1.3.0.js`) is backward compatible with previous releases of the library.
+- The Extensions API library version 1.3 (`tableau.extensions.1.3.0.js`) is backward compatible with previous releases of the library.

-* Now available: Extensions API type definitions and new TypeScript samples.
+- Now available: Extensions API type definitions and new TypeScript samples.
 The latest release provides the TypeScript type definitions so that you can author your extension using TypeScript.
 See [Use TypeScript with the Extensions API]({{site.baseurl}}/docs/trex_typescript.html) and [TypeScript Sample Extensions](https://github.com/tableau/extensions-api/tree/master/Samples-Typescript){:target="_blank"} on GitHub.

+- New all-values-selected property for categorical filters (`filter.isAllSelected`).
+You can use this new property to determine when all categorical filters are selected (`isAllSelected` is a Boolean and returns True or False).
+This property is available starting with Tableau 2019.2 and the Extensions API library version 1.3 (`tableau.extensions.1.3.0.js`).

+    ```javascript
+    worksheet.getFiltersAsync().then((filters) => {
+       let categoricalFilter = filters[0];
+	     console.log(categoricalFilter.isAllSelected);
+    }

+    ```

 ----